 2. Herpes simplex virus (HSV) type 2 — This type is associated with outbreaks of blisters on the mucosal membrane of the genitals; in rare occurrences, HSV-2 has been documented to cause blisters in and around the mouth.

-3. Epstein-Barr virus (EBV) — This is typically found in children and is spread through bodily fluids.
+3. Epstein-Barr virus (EBV) — Many people become infected with this virus in childhood, and it is most commonly spread through bodily fluids.
 This strain is responsible for causing infectious mononucleosis (“mono”).

-5. Varicella zoster virus (VZV) — VZV is more commonly known as the chickenpox in children and shingles in adults.
-It’s defined as an outbreak of rash or blisters on the skin that can cause itching or pain.
+5. Varicella zoster virus (VZV) — VZV is more commonly known as chickenpox in children and shingles in adults.
+In both of these diseases, there is a rash which can be itchy or painful.

 People may have knowledge of most of these viruses by their more common names, even if they aren’t aware of the clinical terms used for them.
 Despite the fact that these viruses come from the same virus family, much stigmatization and questioning still exists around the term “herpes.”